thboutet292/Analysis_Tenebrion/README.md

 sbatch bin/shotgun_DRAM.slurm metabat2 bin.42
 sbatch bin/shotgun_DRAM.slurm semibin2 SemiBin_125
 sbatch bin/shotgun_DRAM.slurm concoct   71
-# Step 9 onward — to be completed
 ```

 `shotgun_kraken2_bracken.slurm` (PlusPFP-only) is the earlier, single-database version of the profiling step; `shotgun_kraken2_bracken_addon.slurm` supersedes it once the insect addon database is available, since it reproduces the PlusPFP run and adds the addon pass in the same job.